 For starters, the film’s adherence to The Empire Strikes Back’s template – however sensible it may be to emulate – is cause for at least mild concern for those eager for a fresh adventure.
 Then there’s a degree of wariness over how well Johnson will be able to juggle The Last Jedi’s wider cast of characters, many of whom (particularly male lead Finn) barely factor in the promotional materials released to date.

-Finally, there’s a big question mark over whether the character arc for Princess Leia can possibly be resolved in a satisfactory fashion, given Carrie Fisher’s unexpected death shortly after filming wrapped, nixing any previous plans to feature her send-off in Episode IX, so it’ll be a minor miracle if Johnson manages to address this properly in Episode VIII.
+Finally, there’s a big question mark over whether the character arc for Princess Leia can possibly be resolved in satisfactory fashion.
+Carrie Fisher unexpected died shortly after filming wrapped, nixing any previous plans to feature her send-off in Episode IX, so it’ll be a minor miracle if Johnson manages to address this properly in Episode VIII.

-Yet even with these anxieties lurking on the periphery, it’s hard to not to remain wildly enthusiastic for the Last Jedi, which – for all that it appears headed into darker territory – looks set to be Star Wars’ brightest hour yet!
+Yet even with these anxieties lurking on the periphery, it’s hard to not to remain wildly enthusiastic for the Last Jedi, which – despite heading into darker territory – looks set to be Star Wars’ brightest hour yet!